deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 <figure>
 <img src="../assets/blog/2024-11-10-why-jsonrpc-bindings-exist/mermaid-diagram-light.svg" data-dark-src="../assets/blog/2024-11-10-why-jsonrpc-bindings-exist/mermaid-diagram-dark.svg" />
 <figcaption>
-Figure 1: When adding a new method we need to touch the code for the components shown in red, grey means that it is not touched, and green means the api code is generated and you can directly use call it in the UI code.
+Figure 1: When adding a new method we need to touch the code for the components shown in red, gray means that it is not touched, and green means the API code is generated and you can directly use call it in the UI code.
 </figcaption>
 </figure>